andrasq/node-qmock/Readme.md

 Todo
 ----

-- qmocks are awkward the way they hook into unit tests.
-For nodeunit, qmock.extendWithMocks(test, 'done') will add a getMock() method to the currently running test and will check any created mocks for having met their expected assertions on test.done().
-It would be nicer if tie-in were made once, not per test.

 - the nodejs property getter/setter methods should make it possible for data properties to be mocked too, eg getMockValue(name).  with() could map to